SyneRBI/SIRF-Exercises/DocForParticipants.md

 ## Start a Gadgetron server

 SIRF uses Gadgetron for MR reconstruction.
 You will need to start a "server" such that SIRF can communicate to it.
-Docker already starts this automatically, but if you are using anything else you need to start Gadgetron yourself.
+Docker and GitHub Codespaces already start this automatically, but if you are using anything else you need to start Gadgetron yourself.

 Open a new terminal (for the Jupyter interface, see above) and type
 ```bash